Certora/docs-infrastructure/docs/source/showcase/glossary_example.rst

 .. glossary::

    CVL
-      The Certora Veification Language, used for writing specs for Solidity contracts.
+      The Certora Verification Language, used for writing specs for Solidity contracts.

    Prover
    Certora Prover